 By Lisa Loomis

-At Town Meeting this year Waitsfield voters will be asked to adopt a new town charter that would have the select board appoint the town clerk and treasurer, rather than have voters elect those town officials.
+Waitsfield voters will be asked to adopt a new town charter that would have the select board appoint the town clerk and treasurer rather than have voters elect those town officials.

-The proposed charter change comes at the request of the town's budget committee which asked the select board to make the change so that the town treasurer would be more readily available to the select board in terms of financial reporting and accountability.
+The proposed charter change comes at the request of the town's budget committee which asked the select board to make the change so that the town treasurer would be at the beck and call of the select board vis-a-vis financial reporting and accountability.

 Currently, under state statute, town clerks and treasurers set their own hours and work agendas.
 For towns to create their own ways of governance, voters and then the Legislature must approve adopting a town charter that spells out that the select board now has powers formerly vested with voters.